 First off, let's talk about some of the positives of both phones.
 Ruairí is a big fan of the fingerprint ID, which can be used to easily unlock the phone.
 He found this to be a lot easier than his previous iPhone 6.
 The fingerprint scanner is based at the back of the phone by the camera lens, making the unlocking process just about as simple as it gets.

 I, on the other hand, am a huge fan of the camera!
 In fact, I think it is one of the best cameras I have seen on a smartphone.
 I am a big photography enthusiast and videographer.
 I have found that I do not take my DSLR with me as much as I used to because I feel that the phone can take such incredible photos.
-It’s also worth noting that Pixel comes with a smaller price tag – and its camera offers serious competition.
-Here are some examples of awesome photos I’ve taken!
+It’s also worth noting that Pixel comes with a smaller price tag - and its camera offers serious competition.

 We are both big fans of the widgets Google Assistant and Voice to Text.
-The widgets feature allows customization of your home screen and the adding of common apps with control or information surfacing on it.
-Overall, we’ve found that Google Assistant is actually better than Siri – plus, the Voice to Text feature is super accurate.
+The widgets feature allows customisation of your home screen and the adding of common apps with control or information surfacing on it.
+Overall, we’ve found that Google Assistant is actually better than Siri - plus, the Voice to Text feature is super accurate.